-Preheat oven to 350 degrees F. Line a baking baking sheet with parchment or a silicone baking mat, set aside.
+- In a small bowl, combine sugar and ground cinnamon and set aside.
+Preheat the oven to 350 degrees F. Line a baking sheet with parchment or a silicone baking mat, and set aside.

-In a mixing bowl, beat together butter and egg using a mixer on medium-low speed.
-Add the Miss Jones Baking Company sugar cookie mix and pumpkin pie spice to the bowling beat on medium speed until dough comes together.
-Don’t over beat.
+- In a mixing bowl, beat together butter and egg using a mixer on medium-low speed.
+Add the Miss Jones Baking Company sugar cookie mix and pumpkin pie spice to the bowling beat on medium speed until the dough comes together.
+Don't overbeat.

-Using a teaspoon cookie scoop, scoop one ball of cookie dough and press half a caramel into the dough, completely encasing the caramel with dough.
-Roll in cinnamon sugar mixture and place 2″ apart on prepared baking sheet.
+- Using a teaspoon cookie scoop, scoop one ball of cookie dough and press half a caramel into the dough, completely encasing the caramel with dough.
+Roll in cinnamon sugar mixture and place 2" apart on the prepared baking sheet.

-Bake at 350 degrees F. for 9 – 12 minutes.
-Allow to cool 5 minutes on baking sheet before removing to cooling rack to cool completely.
+- Bake at 350 degrees F. for 9 – 12 minutes.
+Allow to cool 5 minutes on the baking sheet before removing to a cooling rack to cool completely.

-Store covered for up to 3 days.
+- Store covered for up to 3 days.
 Do not refrigerate.
-If caramel seeps out of cookie it will be sticky.
+If caramel seeps out of the cookie it will be sticky.
 Once it sets, it will firm up slightly.